 While I was all for the savings, it was a bit of a struggle to get my husband on board.
 He was really worried about missing out on sports.
-Thankfully, there are several ways to get sports with a tv antenna and streaming services, so we haven’t had to go back!
+Thankfully, once he learned how to watch tv without cable or satellite – and was still able to watch football – we haven’t had to go back!

-Now that you’re ready to commit to getting rid of cable, here’s step by step instructions on how to cut the cord.
+Now that you’re ready to commit to getting rid of cable, here’s step by step instructions on how to watch tv without cable or satellite.
 Luckily, it’s easy enough that you don’t need to hire a cord cutter tv service or figure out how to get free cable tv illegally.

-If you want to cut the cord to get free tv, then you’ll want to grab a tv antenna so that you can can access local channels.
-While you might still be able to get some local channels, without a tv antenna, they’re going to be fuzzy and not great.
-An antenna is the best way to local news and local sports broadcasts without cable as well.
+If you want to know how to get free tv channels without cable, then you’ll want to grab a tv antenna so that you can can access local channels.
+While you might still be able to get tv reception without cable or an antenna, without a tv antenna, they’re going to be fuzzy and not great.
+An antenna is the best way to local news and local sports broadcasts without internet, cable, or satellite as well.